 The capture of a neutral slanted edge in the raw data with good technique can provide an Edge Spread Function (ESF), the differential of which is its Line Spread Function (LSF), the normalized modulus of the Fourier transform of which is a good approximation to the Modulation Transfer Function (MTF) of the imaging system.

 The resulting MTF curve refers to the linear spatial frequency response of the imaging system near the center of the edge in the direction perpendicular to it.
-As a consequence of its slant the edge is oversampled, avoiding aliasing effects and yielding a number of useful properties (see this dedicated article for a more in-depth description of the method).
+As a consequence of its slant, the edge is oversampled, avoiding aliasing effects and yielding a number of useful properties (see this dedicated article for a more in-depth description of the method).

 And recall that what matters is the relative intensity of the edge because MTF does not care about absolute intensity, since the curves are normalized to 1 at the origin.
 So white balancing the raw data does not affect the resulting MTFs.